Did you know that the word ‘Mississippi’ simply means ‘Big River’ in the Ojibwe language?

 Nature enthusiasts will find plenty to embrace in Mississippi.
 The lush river delta region transcends into pine woodlands beyond the sandy shores of the Gulf Coast, each ecosystem providing habitats for an abundance of wildlife from aquatic birds to some of America’s larger land mammals.

 Mississippi’s culinary traditions draw on numerous cultures with BBQ and seafood front and centre.
-Make sure you try fresh seafood Gumbo and Delta Tamales with flavours created in local kitchens.
-Of course, everyone should try a Mississippi Mud Pie, but don’t miss out on Pressed Po’boys or Fried Dill Pickles either.
+Make sure you try fresh gumbo and Delta tamales with flavours created in local kitchens.
+Of course, everyone should try a Mississippi mud pie, but don’t miss out on pressed po’boys or fried dill pickles either.

-Further west, and much like its namesake in England, Oxford is a university town.
+West of Tupelo is Oxford, which like its namesake in England is a university town.
 Home to the University of Mississippi, affectionately known as ‘Ole Miss’, Oxford has a historic downtown square at its heart, with boutique shops and high-quality restaurants surrounding it.
 The iconic ‘Square Books’ is a literary treasure trove, and hotel’s such as The Graduate are all facing Oxford’s Square.
 Fans of William Faulkner can continue their pilgrimage by visiting Rowan Oak, the author’s preserved home.

-Mississippi’s music heritage continues in the centre of the state, and the town of Indianola is a must-visit for fans of the Blues.
-Celebrating the life of one of the genre’s greatest icons, the B.B.
-King Museum offers an immersive journey through the life and legacy of the blues legend.
-Visitors will be rewarded with exhibits showcasing his music, personal artefacts and the social history of the Mississippi Delta Blues scene.
-Beyond the museum the town exudes a welcoming southern charm, with cosy eateries and boutique shops making it a delightful stop on your Mississippi journey.
+Mississippi’s music heritage continues in the central town of Indianola, where the B.B.
+King Museum offers an immersive journey through the life and legacy of perhaps the most famous all blues icons.
+Born in 1925 on a cotton plantation, Riley B. King worked as a sharecropper and tractor driver.
+In the 1950’s he got his break in Memphis, in the 1960’s used his music in the fight for Civil Rights, and around the turn of the 21st Century bought a Rolls Royce.
+Beyond the museum the town exudes a welcoming southern charm, with cosy eateries and boutique shops making it a delightful stop on your Mississippi holiday.

-Just a short drive from Indianola is the colourful town of Cleveland.
-The Grammy Museum stands out as the key attraction here, providing an engaging look at Mississippi’s influence on global music.
+Just a short drive from Indianola, in the colourful town of Cleveland, is the Grammy Museum which provides an engaging look at Mississippi’s influence on global music.
 Cleveland’s downtown area is lively, with shops and restaurants complimenting a burgeoning arts scene that adds to the town’s colourful image.

-The Mississippi state capital is Jackson, a bustling hub that combines Mississippi cultural history with modern urban living.
-If you are only in Jackson for a short time, then the must visit attraction is the Mississippi Civil Rights Museum.
-This poignant and powerful exhibition chronicles Mississippi’s pivotal role in the Civil Rights Movement, with heartfelt personal stories of historic persecution and resilience.
-To refresh after the museum, perhaps take a walk around LeFleur’s Bluff State Park.
-This oasis in the city is perfect for a hike and a picnic.
+The Mississippi state capital is Jackson, a bustling hub that combines cultural history with modern urban living.
+If you are only in Jackson for a short time, then the must-visit attraction is the Mississippi Civil Rights Museum.
+This poignant and powerful exhibition chronicles the state’s pivotal role in the Civil Rights Movement, with heartfelt personal stories of historic persecution and resilience.
+To refresh after the museum, perhaps take a walk around LeFleur’s Bluff State Park, an oasis in the city.

-Equally picturesque are Dunn’s Falls, a serene retreat near the town of Meridian.
+Equally impressive is Dunn’s Falls, a serene retreat near the town of Meridian.
 This beautiful waterfall was created by a historic man-made dam, and the lush surroundings are perfect for leisurely walk, a picnic, or even a swim in the pool.
 The site also includes a grist mill from the 1850s that offers a glimpse into the region’s industrial past.

 Holidays to Mississippi by Freedom Destinations.